needle-mirror/com.unity.polyspatial.visionos/Documentation~/VolumeCamera.md

 | **Tapping the `x` button next to the window bar** | WindowEvent.Focused, IsFocused = false<br>WindowEvent.Backgrounded                  |
 | **Reopening the app from the home view**          | WindowEvent.Opened<br>WindowEvent.Focused, IsFocused = true     |

-`OnViewpointChanged` An event that is triggered when the user's viewpoint of the volume changes.
+`ViewpointChanged` An event that is triggered when the user's viewpoint of the volume changes.
 This event will only trigger for volumes with the bounded window configuration mode.
 The possible viewpoints are left, right, front, and back.
 When the user steps to the left of the bounded volume, this event will trigger and indicate that the user is to the left of the volume.

 This event will only trigger once a viewpoint change has happened.
 Currently, when the volume is first created, this event will not trigger.

-`OnImmersionChanged` An event that is triggered when the user turns  the **Digital Crown** to change the immersion level.
+`ImmersionChanged` An event that is triggered when the user turns  the **Digital Crown** to change the immersion level.
 The VolumeCamera must be set to **Unbounded** **Mode** and the **Immersion Style** must be set to **Progressive** in Project Settings.

-When the user rotates the dial, this event provides a decimal value in the range [0, 1] indicating the amount of immersion.
+When the user rotates the dial, this event provides two optional decimal values in the range [0, 1] indicating the old and new immersion states.
 A value of 1.0 means full, 100% immersion and the app will behave as if it had been set to **Full** immersion style.
+A value of `null` means that immersion is disabled.
+When immersion is enabled, the initial value will be 0.55 before the user rotates the dial.

 > [!NOTE]
-> Apple visionOS 2.0 added support for the `ImmersionChanged` event.
-This event is not available in earlier visionOS versions.
-Refer to  [onImmersionChange](https://developer.apple.com/documentation/swiftui/view/onimmersionchange(_:)) for additional information.
+> Apple visionOS 2.0 added support for the `onImmersionChange` SwiftUI modifier.
+This modifier is not available in earlier visionOS versions.
+Refer to the [Developer Documentation](https://developer.apple.com/documentation) for additional information.

 <a id="volume-camera-window-configuration-assets"></a>
 ## Volume Camera Window Configuration assets